 NOTE.
 The Scope Service Utility runs on the target oscilloscope.
-Be sure to install the proper version of SSU for either real-time or equivalent-time (ET) oscilloscopes.
+Be sure to install the proper version of SSU for real-time oscilloscopes.
 See installation guide.

 Once the SSU is installed on the oscilloscope, start the "Socket Server" and the TekScope oscilloscope application, then double-click the SSU desktop icon to start the SSU application.
 Minimize the application before connecting to the oscilloscope from OMA.